 - Properly sized instrument and bow, approved by instructor before first lesson (Cadence Music in Fort Myers is a good place to find an instrument)

 - Suzuki Violin/Viola/Cello/Bass School instruction book & CD (Volume depends on student’s level)

 - Christmas Solos for Beginning Violin (Mel Bay)

 Parent participation is very important, especially for the first few years and the younger students, to create a great positive home learning environment!
 But you don’t need to be a violinist yourself, just a good note-taker, an avid learner, and a patient and encouraging home helper.

 Sound like a lot of effort!
 Is it worth it?

 The numerous cognitive and emotional benefits of learning to play an instrument are well-documented, and are probably still understated!
 An appreciation, understanding and love of music is an amazing life-long gift you can give to your child or to yourself!

 Kara Walker Griffith

 Kara Griffith has been a prominent violin instructor in the area since 1988.
 She was the founder of the Edison Park Elementary violin program, and also a founder of Gulf Coast Music School, was the former Southwest Florida Symphony Education Director, and currently directs and teaches violin at the Davis School of Music in the Sidney & Berne Davis Art Center, where she is also the Education Director.
-She has been a member of the Southwest Florida Symphony, the Naples Philharmonic, and Nautilus Chamber Music.
+She has performed with the Naples Philharmonic, The Southwest Florida Symphony, The Venice Symphony, The Sarasota Orchestra, and Nautilus Chamber Music.
 She shares her passion for downtown and the historic SBDAC and loves to provide lessons in this beautiful downtown gem, bringing in even more families and young people who appreciate and value the arts in their homes and communities!